mozman/ezdxf/docs/source/query.rst

     the container.
 Supports the standard `Python Sequence`_ methods and protocols.
-    Does not remove automatically destroyed entities (entities deleted by calling method :meth:`destroy`), the method :meth:`purge` has to be called explict to remove the destroyed entities.
+    Does not remove automatically destroyed entities (entities deleted by calling method :meth:`destroy`), the method :meth:`purge` has to be called explicitly to remove the destroyed entities.

     .. autoattribute:: first